Your pictures: Summer - BBC News

 -

-And finally, a photograph by Jason Pochin.
-The next theme is "dance", and the deadline for your entries is 8 September.
+And, finally, a picture by Karen Rowe.
+The next theme is "silhouette" and the deadline for your entries is 2 August.
 If you would like to enter, send your pictures to yourpics@bbc.co.uk.
-Further details and terms can be found by following the link below this gallery or go to http://www.bbc.co.uk/inpictures and look for Share your photo.
+Further details and terms can be found by following the link to "We set the theme; you take the pictures" at the bottom of the page.